8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Go up an accessible fire escape and get creative.

-This is an easy one for many city dwellers, as a lot of older apartment buildings (in some cities) have fire escapes.
-But if you do have access to one, still think before doing anything stupid.
-Don’t go hanging from the railings or anything like that.
+This option is accessible for many city dwellers, as numerous older apartment buildings have fire escapes.
+However, if you do have access, approach with caution.
+Avoid hanging from railings or engaging in risky behavior.

-Fire escapes are a good alternative to the rooftop because you can be really creative if you think outside the box.
-You can shoot upwards to capture the model from below or shoot from above.
-If the stairs are metal with holes or slats and you can see through them, you can capture the height even better with more direct angles.
+Fire escapes offer creative opportunities distinct from rooftops.
+You can shoot upwards to capture the model from below or from above.
+If the stairs are metal with holes or slats, your angles can showcase the height effectively.

 7. Landmark Skyscraper